 - Annual Party Conference - In September 2018 the CDG hosted a high profile fringe event as part of an active presence at the annual Conservative Party Conference in Birmingham.
 Our fringe event focussed on 'How do we make society more inclusive for people with hidden disabilities?' and included a distinguished panel with representatives from across the disability sector - including Bipolar UK, Epilepsy Society and Ambitious About Autism - local government and the Minister for Disabled People, Health & Work.
 More information can be found here.

-The CDG also had a stand in the main exhibition hall, which was a great opportunity for people to meet with members of the Executive and tell us their ideas and to find out how people could become more involved in the group.
 We are also working with the party on a number of initiatives - particularly Helen Grant MP, Vice-Chair of the Party for Communities - to improve the overall accessibility of the Party Conference to make it more inclusive for disabled people, both in the main conference hall and for those accessing it remotely.

 The CDG also supports our colleagues in the 'Scottish Conservative Disability Group (SCDG)' - led by Jeremy Balfour MSP - and looks forward to the SCDG fringe event they will be hosting at the Scottish Conservative & Unionist Party Conference in Aberdeen in May 2019 on the theme of employment opportunities for disabled people.